 Editor's note: This article was originally published on August 20, 2021.
 It has since been updated.

 One thing that almost every conversation around consent makes alarmingly clear is that a disturbing number of adults have difficulty understanding the concept.
 This reminds us of the importance of teaching consent to children at a young age.
 Unfortunately, most parents consider this an uncomfortable task as many assume that any discussion about consent has to inevitably touch on the topic of sex.
 However, Lolo Cynthia—a 25-year-old UNHCR Nigerian influencer—doesn't believe it has to be this way.
-In a viral Twitter thread last year, Cynthia listed out seven ways to "teach your children consent without mentioning sex."
+In a Twitter thread posted in 2020, Cynthia listed out seven ways to "teach your children consent without mentioning sex."

 "1.
 Teach Your Children To Say NO. Teaching kids to say no might seem like an insignificant gesture, but the impact goes a long way; especially in African cultures where children are not encouraged to be assertive or disagree with an adult as it's seen as disrespectful," she explained.
 "This kind of parenting conditions children to accept anything an adults says or does as superior and correct, passing the message that their own opinions and decisions do not matter when talking to adults."
 Another equally important method, Cynthia explained, is to respect your child's no.

 Our school, church and family friendly posters for children teaching them on consent, their private parts and bad / good touch!— Lolo Cynthia (@Lolo_cy) June 15, 2019

 MYBIM (My Body Is Mine) is our Comprehensive sex education syllabus under @LoloTalksInc used to teach children and Teens! pic.twitter.com/n4qToWpd8z